mattjnewberry/mattjnewberry.github.io/_posts/2020-7-31-static-hosting.md

 - An AWS Account
 - A Github Account

-Figure 1 shows the final architecture after following this tutorial:
+The below image shows the final architecture after following this tutorial:

 ![_config.yml]({{ site.baseurl }}/images/final-arch.png)
-*Figure 1*
+*Final Architecture*

 #### Setting up your domain name

 First, we'll set up the custom domain name as this can take some time to be registered in the DNS.
-Github Pages very kindly give us the domain name `${YOUR_GITHUB_USENAME}.github.io` for our site, however something more personal might be good (Really it's up you :man_shrugging).
+Github Pages very kindly give us the domain name `${YOUR_GITHUB_USENAME}.github.io` for our site, however something more personal might be good (Really it's up you :man_shrugging:).

-To register a domain name in the AWS Console, head to Route53 -> Register Domain Name (Figure 2) and follow the steps to pick your custom domain name.
+To register a domain name in the AWS Console, head to Route53 -> Register Domain Name and follow the steps to pick your custom domain name.
 Bear in mind the prices differ slightly between the different top level domains, for example `.com` is $12 whereas `.me` is $17.

 ![_config.yml]({{ site.baseurl }}/images/register-domain-name.png)
-*Figure 2*
+*Registering a domain on AWS*

 Amazon will create a route53 hosted zone with the same name as your domain name, we'll come back to this later to create some aliases.